open-learning-exchange/open-learning-exchange.github.io/pages/mi/step2.md

-## Step 2 - myPlanet App
+# Step 2 - myPlanet App

 myPlanet is an Android app available on the Play Store.
-Please find and install it using [this link](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).
+You can search for it directly in the Play Store or install it using [this Google Play link](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).

-### Enroll in Beta Testing
+## Enroll in Beta Testing

 Join as a beta tester to help us improve the app: